-The case is available on the Internet in the LRE section of the South Carolina Bar's Web site, located at www.scbar.org/lre and by clicking on either the Middle or High School Mock section.
-The new case materials will be released Aug.
-15, 2024, no later than 5 p.m.
+The case is made available on the LRE section of the South Carolina Bar's website, www.scbar.org/lre.
+The "Mock Trial Rules and Competition Handbook" will be released on or before August 1.
+Middle school case materials will be released no later than 5 p.m. on August 15.
+High school case materials will be released no later than 5 p.m. on September 15.